The Gateway Project

 A better Museum

-New visitor facilities, including an attractive café and visitor centre, will make a visit to the Museum more relaxing and enjoyable.
-Improved signage, trails and historical interpretation across the site will help all of our visitors make the most of what the Museum has to offer.
-In addition, the new learning and community space (adjoining the café) will extend our facilities for our many education and local interest groups.
+New visitor facilities, including an attractive café and visitor centre, are making a visit to the Museum more relaxing and enjoyable.
+In addition, the Sargent Room learning and community space (adjoining the café) has extended our facilities for our many education and local interest groups.
+We will also be adding improved signage, trails and historical interpretation across the site to help all of our visitors make the most of what the Museum has to offer.

 New interpretation within the galleries and the Museum site will enhance your understanding of the Museum and its purpose.
 Two new areas for families will offer hands-on interactive displays, which encourage activity and learning for all ages.
 Links to the South Downs National Park will help you to understand the connection between the landscape and the rural buildings of our area.